yosh-wang/mpv-stats.lua-zh-chinese-translation-/README.md

 ## 📜 License /

-This project is released under the [MIT License](https://github.com/yosh-wang/mpv-stats.lua-zh-chinese-translation-/blob/main/LICENSE.md).
+This project is released under the [Non-Commercial License](https://github.com/yosh-wang/mpv-stats.lua-zh-chinese-translation-/blob/main/LICENSE.md).
+Strictly no commercial use or charging.

 ---